75 Must Know Nautical Terms

 65. Starboard

-The starboard is the right-hand side of a boat when facing the bow.
+The starboard is on the right-hand side of a boat when facing the bow.
 This makes the term starboard the opposite of port.

 66. Stern